DataDog/documentation/content/en/mobile_app_testing/mobile_app_tests/advanced_options.md

 ## Subtests

-The advanced options for [subtests][3] allow you to choose where you want your subtest to be played and set the behavior of your mobile app test if the subtest fails.
+The advanced options for [subtests][3] allow you to set the behavior of your mobile app test if the subtest fails.

 {{< img src="mobile_app_testing/example_subtest.png" alt="Select a mobile test to add as a subtest" style="width:50%" >}}